 By: Jay Mittelman

-Maximum employee involvement in continuously generating product and service improvement ideas begins with creating a positive, encouraging workplace culture and environment.
-And creating this kind of supportive environment begins with how management and supervisors prepare new employees.
+Maximum employee involvement begins with creating a positive, encouraging workplace culture and environment during the onboarding process, and beyond.
+Creating this kind of supportive environment begins with how management and supervisors prepare new employees.

 Use the “Parenting” Method